shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

         c \; ∂_x ∧ ∂_y \\
       \end{bmatrix}

-Or alternatively with a row/column matrix notation:
+We could also represent the rotation with a row/column notation:

 .. math::